Update methods¶

 Overview¶

 Argo CD Image Updater supports several methods to propagate new versions of the images to Argo CD.
-These methods are also refered to as write back methods.
+These methods are also referred to as write back methods.

 Currently, the following methods are supported: